-Key requirements to become an Electronic Money Institution in Lithuania
+Key requirements to become an E-money / Electronic Money Institution in Lithuania

 - The requirement to safeguard client funds either with a segregated client bank account or with an insurance policy.

 - The management body of the electronic money institution must be of good repute and possess the relevant qualifications and experience to perform their duties.

 Document required as part of an E-money / Electronic Money Institution license application in Lithuania

-As part of an Electronic Money Institution (e-money) license application, you will be required to provide the following information as part of your application:
+As part of an Electronic Money Institution / E-money license application in Lithuania, you will be required to provide the following information as part of your application:

 - company identification details